IvinRodrigues/vscode/README.md

+# Introduction

+These high-end visual configurations are designed to enhance focus and productivity.
+Feel free to modify them as you see fit.

+**Note:** The global settings for VS Code are configured in the `settings.json` file.

+# Comparison

 ## Before
 ![Preview](https://miro.medium.com/v2/resize:fit:1358/1*6lTReDARgSl00O1M4g8Y5A.png)

 ## After
 ![Preview](./preview.png)

-These high-end visual configurations are designed to enhance focus and productivity.
-Feel free to modify them as you see fit.

-**Note:** The global settings for VS Code are configured in the `settings.json` file.
+# Extensions

 To enhance your development experience in VS Code, I recommend the following extensions: